On the Positivity Conjecture for Finite Abelian p-Groups: Introduction

 \section{\bf{Introduction}}

 The automorphism orbits in finite abelian groups have been understood quite well for over a hundred years (See G.~A.~Miller~\cite{MR1505955}, G.~Birkhoff~\cite{Birkhoff}).
 The combinatorics of automorphism orbits in abelian groups is also studied by K.~Dutta, A.~Prasad~\cite{MR2793603} and C.~P.~Anil Kumar~\cite{MR3261812},~\cite{MR3647154}.
 Some other authors who have worked on this subject are S.~Delsarte~\cite{MR0025463}, M.~Schwachh\"{o}fer, M.~Stroppel~\cite{MR1656579}, B.~L.~Kerby and E.~Rode~\cite{MR2782608}.
 In this article we mention a conjecture for finite abelian $p$-groups called the positivity conjecture about the total number of orbits of pairs.
 This Conjecture~\ref{conj:PositivityConjecture} is stated below in the context of finite modules over discrete valuation rings where a finite abelian $p$-group is naturally a finite module over the ring of $p$-adic integers.
-This was initially conjectured in~\cite{MR3261812} by the two authors C.~P.~Anil Kumar, Amritanshu Prasad in $2013$ more than five years ago.
-Here we prove the positivity conjecture for certain class of abelian $p$-groups and more importantly suggest a method to solve positivity conjecture for all abelian $p$-groups.
+This was initially jointly conjectured by C.~P.~Anil Kumar, Amritanshu Prasad in~\cite{MR3261812}.

 Let $\Gl_0$ denote the set of all sequences of the form \equan{Partition}{\ul{\gl}=(\gl_1^{\gr_1},\gl_2^{\gr_2},\ldots,\gl_k^{\gr_k})} where $\gl_1>\gl_2>\ldots>\gl_k$ is a strictly decreasing sequence of positive integers and $\gr_1,\gr_2,\ldots,\gr_k$ are positive integers.
 We allow the case where $k=0$, resulting in the empty sequence, which we denote by $\es$.
 Let $\R$ be a discrete valuation ring with maximal ideal generated by a uniformizing element $\gp$ having finite residue field ${\bf k}=\RR {}$.
 Every finite $\R$-module, up to an isomorphism is of the form \equan{FiniteModule}{\grpp=\us{i=1}{\os{k}{\oplus}} (\RR {\gl_i})^{\gr_i}} for a unique $\ul{\gl}\in \Gl_0$.